geckour/Glyph/README.md

 This is the Android app to practice Glyph Hack, which is mini game from Ingress.
 This app is incomplete, so please install at your own risk.

 If you notice bugs, I'm grad and willing to report on [Issues](https://github.com/geckour/Glyph/issues).

+Thanks to [The Glyphtionary](http://glyphtionary.com/), and many of site provides patterns of Glyph sequence.